 As with all surgeries, transplants have some risks, including bleeding and infection.
-There’s also the chance for scarring and unnatural-looking new hair growth.
+There’s also a probability of scarring and unnatural-looking new hair growth.

-Talk with your doctor about these risks and how much improvement you’re likely to get from the surgery.
+Talk with your doctor about these risks and how much improvement you’re likely to get from the surgical procedure.
 He can assist you decide if it's a good option for you.

 Disclaimer: The information provided herein is for patient general knowledge only and should not be used during any medical emergency, diagnosis or treatment of any medical condition.
 Duplication for personal and commercial use must be authorized in writing by Surjen.com.